 A Health Promotion Charity is a charitable institution whose principal activity is to promote the prevention or control of diseases in people.
 This may include providing public information about a disease, research to develop cures or treatments, or providing equipment to help people who are suffering from the disease.

-Some examples of Health Promotion Charities:
+Some examples of Health Promotion Charities include:

-- Some community health care providers
+- some community health care providers

-- Some medical research organisations
+- some medical research organisations

-- Organisations that work to raise awareness of human diseases
+- organisations that work to raise awareness of human diseases.

 Not all health-related charities will be Health Promotion Charities.
 To be eligible for registration as a Health Promotion Charity, an organisation must, as its principal activity, promote the prevention or control of diseases in people.
 Promoting general health and well-being is not enough to be registered as a Health Promotion Charity.